enricodvn/drugo-website/articles/front_end/how_this_blog_is_built/en.md

 clone this one and use it as a base!
 You can find the repo [here](https://github.com/enricodvn/drugo-website/).

-In the end, for a blog hosted on gh-pages, I think the easist way is using one of those SSG tools I discussed, but if you want more control, like me, just build your own by scratch, there are endless possibilities, just keep building!
+In the end, for a blog hosted on gh-pages, I think the easist way is using one of those SSG tools I discussed about, but if you want more control, like me, just build your own by scratch, there are endless possibilities, just keep building!